ronitsinha/DiscordBot/README.md

 ```

 ## Dependencies
-See the [pom.xml](https://github.com/RickyDiculous/DiscordBot/blob/master/pom.xml) for all dependencies used.
+See the [pom.xml](https://github.com/RickyDiculous/DiscordBot/blob/master/pom.xml) for all the libraries and APIs used by this project.